Miriam Hospital: History

 In 1902, a handful of women began collecting coins to raise $1,000 for the down payment on "a place to care for the indigent sick of the Jewish faith."

 Since then, extraordinary generosity has been the catalyst for The Miriam Hospital.
 To fulfill the women's dream, 450 people joined their cause.
-The women went door to door, raising $80,000 in just four weeks.
-Thanks to their efforts, the first Miriam Hospital opened in 1926 with 63 beds and 14 bassinets.
+The women went door to door, raising $80,000 in four weeks.
+Their efforts lead to first Miriam Hospital opening in 1926 with 63 beds and 14 bassinets.

-Remarkably, the community stepped forward again.
-Only a year later, another $82,000 was raised to help defray the "burdens of caring for charity patients."
+A year later, another $82,000 was raised to help defray the "burdens of caring for charity patients."

 These first fundraising efforts were only the beginning of a partnership between The Miriam Hospital and the community; a relationship that has endured for generations.
 When the need to expand beyond a small, neighborhood hospital became evident, friends who had been raising money for linens and surgical supplies came forward to launch a major building fund drive.
-Although the drive and search for a suitable building were interrupted by the war years, an incredible $1.3 million was eventually raised.
+Although the drive and search for a suitable building were interrupted by the war years, $1.3 million was eventually raised.
 The new 150-bed Miriam Hospital opened on Summit Avenue in 1952.
-It was a gift of the Jewish community to all the people of Rhode Island.

-The Miriam Hospital is currently part of the Lifespan network and is affiliated with the medical school of Brown University.
+The Miriam Hospital is currently part of the Brown University Health network formerly named Lifespan until 2024, affiliated with the medical school of Brown University.
 As of 2010 there are 2,410 employees, 906 affiliated physicians, and 247 licensed beds.

 The Miriam Hospital Association was formed by Jewish women sharing a common goal: to alleviate suffering by providing hospital care for Jewish immigrants in surroundings where their language and customs were understood.
 In 1926, The Miriam Hospital received a charter from the Rhode Island state legislature.
 As the community grew, so did its need for health care services.
 The Miriam's transition from a 63-bed hospital on Parade Street to the 247-bed complex on Summit Avenue has been a response to these needs.
-The new Miriam Hospital was dedicated on April 24, 1966, “… to serve all the people of Rhode Island, regardless of race, creed, origin or economic means.”
+The new Miriam Hospital was dedicated on April 24, 1966, "... to serve all the people of Rhode Island, regardless of race, creed, origin or economic means."

 Throughout the years, The Miriam Hospital Association, now known as The Miriam Hospital Women's Association, has played a major role in the development of the hospital, and continued fundraising, volunteer programs, networking resources, providing invaluable assistance to the hospital and the community.
 It may be the first and perhaps only hospital initially founded and funded by women (distinguished from other hospitals for the care of women, or, staffed primarily by women).
 Currently, top staff are women, and it is affiliated with Brown University Medical School.

 The hospital is the subject of a book with many photographs, documenting the founding of the Miriam Hospital.